yingweiwo

 Interactions

-For more Interactions (Complete) data for BROMPHENIRAMINE (6 total), please visit the HSDB record page.
+For more complete data on drug interactions of brompheniramine (6 drugs in total), please visit the HSDB record page.

 References